 1a.
 Evidence: H-19; M-4; L-0; I-0; IE-0; 1b.
 Performance Gap: H-21; M-2; L-0; I-0; 1c.
-Impact: H-19; M-4; L-0; I-0 Rationale:
+Impact: H-19; M-4; L-0; I-0

 - The Committee agreed that the quality of evidence to support the focus of the measure is high.
-It was also noted that there is a substantial gap in performance and there is a disparity in testing HvA1c for those with SMI.
+It was also noted that there is a substantial gap in performance and there is a disparity in testing HbA1c for those with SMI.
 The Committee agreed that this is a high priority in the SMI population, where diabetes is shown to be more prevalent. - The Committee requested clarification regarding the denominator, asking why, for schizophrenia and bipolar, the measure requires one inpatient visit or two outpatient visits, while for major depression only one inpatient visit is required.
 The developer explained that this denominator is consistent for all the measures.
 Literature and an expert advisory panel were used to determine how best to define the SMI population, particularly those with depression, which can fall along a spectrum of mild to moderate and/or episodic to disabling.
-To ensure the best approach the developer followed the model found in the literature of using schizophrenia and bipolar wherever it exists as an inpatient diagnosis, or two outpatient events to confirm the diagnosis was not in error.
 For major depression, one inpatient event is used, as hospitalization would indicate that the depression is at a higher level of severity.
 This avoids sweeping those with milder depression into the denominator.